 Category

-Morocco is a fascinating placee North African country with a rich culture and varied nature.
-To the north-east lies the beautiful Atlas Mountains that stretch across the country, offering hiking trails and traditional Berber villages.
+Morocco is a fascinating North African country with a rich culture and varied nature.
+To the north-east are the beautiful Atlas Mountains, which stretch across the country, offering hiking trails and traditional Berber villages.
 To the south is the vast Sahara desert with its iconic sand dunes and dramatic landscapes.
-The city of Marrakesh is known for its bustling medinacolourful markets and historic palaces.
-Morocco's long Atlantic coastline offers popular surf destinations such as TaghaSaltthat attracts surfers from all over the world.
+The city of Marrakesh is known for its bustling medina, colourful markets and historic palaces.
+Morocco's long Atlantic coastline offers popular surfing destinations like Taghazout, which attracts surfers from all over the world.

 Academic programmes

-Before we leave for Morocco, the classes at the school will give us a foundation for understanding and experiencing the country's culture and history.
-We will delve into both Moroccan culture and religion.
+Before we leave for Morocco, the classes at the school will give us a foundation for understanding and experiencing the culture and history of the country.

-To get closer to the arts and crafts of the country, we will work with ceramics and try our hand at creating Moroccan-inspired designs that we can compare to the beautiful pieces we will experience down there.
+To get closer to the arts and crafts of the country, we might work with ceramics.
+However, we will definitely try our hand at creating Moroccan-inspired designs that we can compare to the beautiful pieces we will experience down there.

-We'll also practice cooking classic Moroccan dishes and, of course, go surfing in the cold Danish North Sea to get ready for the waves on the Moroccan coast.
+Other activities that are within the scope of the course: Moroccan cookery and classic Moroccan dishes, and we might even take up surfing in the cold Danish North Sea to get ready for the waves on the Moroccan coast.

 TRAVEL